-It is very important for you to check the overall usage of memory to realize whether the user can access the resources or the server are acceptable.
-There are five methods that can be used by Linux to determine the total memory usage.
+You need to check the overall usage of memory to realize whether the user can access the resources or whether the server is acceptable.
+Five methods can be used by Linux to determine the total memory usage.

-Following are the method that you can use to identify the overall usage of the memory.
+Following are the methods that you can use to identify the overall usage of the memory.